Jack Cruise

-Jack Cruise (15 August 1915 – 4 May 1979) was a famous Irish comedian and actor, who performed in and wrote many shows in the Royal and Olympia theatres in Dublin.
+Jack Cruise (15 August 1915 – 4 May 1979) was an Irish comedian, entertainer and actor, who performed in and wrote many shows in the Royal and Olympia theatres in Dublin.

 Early life

-Born in Phibsboro, Dublin to Michael Cruise (b.
-Colchester, Essex 1865) & Brigid O’Kelly (b.
-Tralee, Co.
-Kerry 1880).
+Born in Phibsborough, Dublin to Michael Cruise (born Colchester, Essex 1865) and Brigid O’Kelly (born Tralee, County Kerry 1880).
 He attended St. Vincent's C.B.S.
 Glasnevin.
 Leaving secondary school in 1933 he joined the well-known Dublin bakers, Peter Kennedy & Sons as a trainee ledger clerk.
 He had been interested in acting and drama from an early age and he joined the A.O.H.
 Players in 1934 and played with many of the leading amateur drama groups in the city in the following years.
 In 1936 while performing in the pantomime ‘Jack & the Beanstalk’ with the Fr.
 Matthew Players he created what was to become one of his favourite characters – John Joe Mahockey from Ballyslapdashamuckery – an astute countryman or Culchie to use the Dublin expression, who wore a flat cap with an enormous peak, navy blue suit, white shirt, red tie and a large pair of brown hobnailed boots.

 Jack was a first cousin of the Irish portrait painter Leo Whelan.